PLVision/DASH/test/test-cases/test_vector_example/doc/vnet2vnet_outbound_traffic_scaling_scheme.md

 NUMBER_OF_DLE = 2
 NUMBER_OF_ENI = 2
 ```
-According to this short config, each DIRECTON_LOOKUP refers to one ENI_ETHER_MAP.
+According to this short config, each DIRECTION_LOOKUP refers to one ENI_ETHER_MAP.
 ```python
 VIP "172.16.1.100"
     DIR_LOOKUP VNI 5000